 5. The After Care

-The way you treat your hair after coloring it can have a major impact on the longevity of the color.
+Correct hair treatments and proper hair care will prolong the longevity of the color.
 Never wash your hair with hot water after coloring it.
 This can open up the cuticles and result in fading.
-Since coloring can dry out your hair, apply a conditioning mask to moisturize and nourish it.
-This will keep your hair soft and hydrated.
+Hair nourishment is key since coloring can dry out your hair.
+Apply a conditioning hair mask to moisturize it.
+This will maintain your hair hydration levels and keep your hair soft.
+Look for hair serums formulated for treated hair or natural, plant-based hair oils as well.